Here are some tools I use or selfhosting.

 🚀 Self hosting

 This is whole new chapter.
 I started playing with sefhosting really long time ago if hosting wordpres on web provider can be called selfhosting.
 Then i tried to host some linux server on HyperV (this was mostly just for fun.)
 First app i started to selfhost seriously was GitLab in HyperV later i bought Microserver and hosted it here.
-As it goes bigger over time (currently one backup has over 70 GB) i moved it to Hetzner’s Server, and now i hosting it as complete solution (Git + Pages + Docker Registry) with Autoscalling Gitlab runner.
-As time goes there come more applications which list of some of them are lover:
+As it goes bigger over time (currently one backup has over 70 GB) i moved it to Hetzner’s Dedicated Server.
+I’am not fan of “all in one” solutions for hosting everything on one server i slowly moving my infrastructure to Hetzner’s cloud so the error with one service not prevent for serving another one. (and if you asking for price, it is about the same).

 - Mastodon - Your self-hosted, globally interconnected microblogging community.
 Acces it here